zzonyo/trust-docs-test/source/index.html.md

 There is rate limit for both public and private interfaces.
 More details are laid out as below:

-- Generally, for the private interfaces, users need to user API keys.
-The rate limit for each UID is 45 times at most every 3 seconds.
-(Please note that the 45 times/3s of rate limit mentioned above are shared by all contracts (all coins and contracts types expiring at different date).
+- Generally, the private interface rate limit of API key is at most 72 times every 3 seconds for each UID (Trade Interface: at most 36 times every 3 seconds.
+Read Interface: at most 36 times every 3 seconds) (this rate limit is shared by all the altcoins contracts delivered by different date).

 - For public interfaces used to get information of non-market data (such as request information of index, price limit, delivery and settlement, positions, etc.), the rate limit for each IP is 120 times every 3 seconds.
 (Please note that the 120 times/3s rate limit is shared by all the requests for non-market data under this UID)